nex-group/devdocs/source/index.html.md

 # Modules 101
 ## Initiators

-Initiators tell 'main.js,' to list your command in the index, otherwise known by its command alias, 'ne.help.'
+Initiators tell 'main.js,' to list your command in the index, otherwise known by its command "ne.help" or by its manager alias, Dependancy Manager.

 ```javascript
 module.exports = {